Intriguing Properties of Adversarial ML Attacks in the Problem Space [Extended Version]: Attack on Android

-\textbf{Organ Harvesting.} In order to augment a malicious host with a given \emph{benign feature} $X_i$, we must first extract a bytecode gadget $\rho$ corresponding to $X_i$ from some donor app.
-As we intend to produce realistic examples, we use \textit{program slicing}~\citep{weiser1981slicing} to extract a functional set of statements that includes a reference to $X_i$.
-The final gadget consists of the this target reference (\textit{entry point} $L_o$), a forward slice (\textit{organ} $o$), and a backward slice (\textit{vein} $v$).
 We first search for $L_o$, corresponding to an appearance of code corresponding to the desired feature in the donor.
 Then, to obtain $o$, we perform a context-insensitive forward traversal over the donor's System Dependency Graph (SDG), starting at the entry point, transitively including all of the functions called by any function whose definition is reached.
 Finally, we extract $v$, containing all statements needed to construct the parameters at the entry point.
 To do this, we compute a backward slice by traversing the SDG in reverse.
 Note that while there is only one organ, there are usually multiple veins to choose from, but only one is necessary for the transplantation.
 When traversing the SDG, class definitions that will certainly be already present in the host are excluded (e.g., system packages such as \lstinline{android} and \lstinline{java}).

 For example, for an Activity feature where the variable \lstinline{intent} references the target Activity of interest, we might extract the invocation \lstinline{startActivity(intent)} (entry point $L_o$), the class implementation of the Activity itself along with any referenced classes (organ $o$), and all statements necessary to construct \lstinline{intent} with its parameters (vein $v$).

-There is a special case for Activities which have no corresponding vein in the bytecode (e.g., a \lstinline{MainActivity} or an Activity triggered by an intent filter declared in the Manifest); here, we provide an \textit{adapted vein}, a minimal Intent creation and \lstinline{startActivity()} call adapted from a previously mined benign app that will trigger the Activity.
+There is a special case for Activities that have no corresponding vein in the bytecode (e.g., a \lstinline{MainActivity} or an Activity triggered by an intent filter declared in the Manifest); here, we provide an \textit{adapted vein}, a minimal Intent creation and \lstinline{startActivity()} call adapted from a previously mined benign app that will trigger the Activity.
 Note that organs with original veins are always prioritized above those without.

+In this work we have extended the feature extraction capabilities modifying the existing implementation with the goal to amplify the total amount of available gadgets.
+Indeed, our framework currently supports the extraction of all types of features supported by the considered feature space~\cite{Arp:Drebin}.
+Specifically, while in the conference paper we were supporting the extracting of Activity and URL components, now we also support the extraction of Suspicious calls, API calls, Provider, Receivers and Permissions.
+We do not focus on intent-filters due to possible disruptions of the original semantic \autoref{sec:semantics}.